 Virtual Private Networks (VPNs) are the ideal way to protect your privacy and hide your location from snooping eyes on the internet.
 They are also essential if you are working from home and accessing company data following the COVID-19 pandemic.
-But as you have noticed, this can come at the cost of a slower connection.
+But as you may have noticed, this can come at the cost of a slower connection.

 The good news is that there are various things you can do to fix this, and below you'll find seven methods of speeding up your VPN.

 Before you do anything, disconnect from your VPN and run a broadband speed test to check what speed you're currently getting.
 Then run it again when connected to the VPN to see if the problem really does lie with the VPN, or with your broadband provider.
 It pays to know roughly what speed you can expect from your un-cloaked connection so you can more quickly see if your VPN server is the issue in future.

 1. Pick the fastest server

 A VPN will route your data through one or more servers in order to hide your location to any outside observers.
 Some of these will perform better than others, so if you're experiencing problems then it's worth manually selecting an alternative.

 In the VPN app there will usually be a list of servers.
 If you’re playing an online game then you’ll want to keep latency to a minimum, and this is best achieved by using one that is geographically near to you.
 If displayed, look for the lowest ping and choose that server.
 PureVPN is one provider which shows ping - most don't.